ArtCC/libdc-swift/BLETest/fyi.md

 - Events stored in device_data_t structure

 ### Progress Reporting
+- Real-time dive counting as logs are processed
-- Directory listing: files processed/total dives
+- Accurate representation of discovered dives
-- File downloads: bytes transferred/total bytes
-- UI updates every 0.5 seconds during operations
+- UI updates as each dive is parsed
+- No dependency on device-reported progress

 ### Fingerprint Implementation
 - Stores fingerprint of most recent dive